brendanmurty/dotfiles/scripts/notes/readme.md

 - Filename: Short, lowercase, snake case, usually starting with the date in *YYYYMMDD* format, such as "20190114_testing_item.md"
 - Filename: In the case of ongoing, general note files, using a short descriptive name is suitable, such as "career_log.md"
 - Line 1: A h1 describing the note, such as "# Meeting with xxx - 14 Jan 2019"
+- Line 2: An empty line
-- Line 3: A tags line improve future discoverability, with items in the following format: "` #career #money #research `"
+- Line 3: A tags line to improve discoverability, with items in the following format: "` #family #home `"
+- Line 4: An empty line
-- Line 5: Markdown note content as required
+- Line 5+: Markdown formatted note content

 #### Example